-Bills select Iowa DE AJ Epenesa with 54th pick in NFL draft
+Bills draft Iowa DE AJ Epenesa, Utah RB Zack Moss

 The continuity has led to a belief of the Bills being in a prime position to challenge the New England Patriots for the AFC East title this season.
 The Patriots, who have won 11 straight division titles and 17 of the past 19, are suddenly in flux with quarterback Tom Brady leaving for Tampa Bay.

 Beane certainly appears to be taking an all-in approach, given his bold move to acquire Diggs and address what he considered the team’s biggest offseason priority.
-Diggs provides the Josh Allen-led offense a trio of proven receivers, rounded out by John Brown and Cole Beasley.
+Diggs provides the Allen-led offense a trio of proven receivers, rounded out by John Brown and Cole Beasley.

 Beane spent free agency shoring up needs on a defense that’s been among the NFL’s stingiest over the past two years.
 The Bills allowed the third-fewest yards in the league last season, a year after ranking second.